-Biogen resurrects Alzheimer's drug; shares jump 35%
+Biogen resurrects Alzheimer's drug; shares jump 37%

 The filing with U.S. regulators could “potentially bring back to life a drug that had been completely left for dead,” RBC Capital Markets analyst Brian Abrahams wrote in a note.

-“The viability of such a filing is unknown, given the mixed results - in our view, Biogen is somewhat desperate for growth drivers...so a change in narrative is badly needed.”
+“The viability of such a filing is unknown, given the mixed results - in our view, Biogen is somewhat desperate for growth drivers... so a change in narrative is badly needed.”

-Based on discussions with the FDA, Biogen said it plans to submit a marketing application for aducanumab in early 2020.
+Biogen said it plans to submit a marketing application for aducanumab in early 2020 based on discussions with the Food and Drug Administration.

+Baird analyst Brian Skorney said an FDA approval for aducanumab is highly unlikely and expects Biogen to have an uphill climb to convince regulators that these results were nothing more than random chance.

+Biogen also reported a better-than-expected third-quarter profit.
+The company's profit beat Wall Street expectations, boosted by higher demand for rare muscle disease drug, Spinraza. (bit.ly/2N0C8ed)

-Shares of Biogen, which had lost 25.7% this year as of Monday’s close, were up almost $100 in value at $323 in pre-market trade.
+Shares of Biogen, which had lost 25.7% of its value this year as of Monday’s close, rose to $307 in premarket trade.

-The company’s third-quarter results saw profit rise 7.1%, boosted by higher demand for rare muscle disease drug, Spinraza.

-Reporting by Manas Mishra and Trisha Roy in Bengaluru; Editing by Arun Koyyur
+Reporting by Manas Mishra and Trisha Roy in Bengaluru; Editing by Arun Koyyur, Bernard Orr